 The red raspberry leaf tea is not just any other beverage currently available in the market.
 It comes loaded with a wide variety of antioxidants and other nutrients that make it an extremely potent tonic.

 To begin with, this kind of tea has been used as a very effective uterine tonic for centuries.
 What this means in plain English is that it can strengthen the uterus’s walls, which aids in uncomplicated labor.
-It is also packed with a high number of vitamins, minerals and other plant compounds that play a critical role in providing sound health and wellbeing.
+It is also packed with a high number of vitamins, minerals and other plant compounds that play a critical role in providing sound health and well-being makes this a great tea for expectant moms.
 This includes vitamin A, B, C iron, phosphorous, calcium, potassium and magnesium, all of which are found in an effortlessly absorbable state and can significantly assist in proper development of an unborn baby, while also offering ideal nourishment to expectant mother.

 This beverage is also rich in a potent phytonutrient known as ellagic acid that protects the body against a wide range of diseases and conditions.
 It also has excellent anti-inflammation due to its high levels of the antioxidants, anthocyanin’s.
 These phytonutrients work by minimizing inflammation and also alleviating the pain that characterizes conditions such as gout and arthritis.